Hiring Process for International Students

 Hiring Manager's Checklist for First Day of Work

-- Send the international student to shared services to complete their Form I-9.
+- Send the international student to Room 143 of the Administration Building to complete their Form I-9.
 Without a Form I-9, an employee cannot do any work.
 Assist the student to determine how this can be resolved and reschedule their work.

 - Verify in Banner, on the PEAEMPL screen that the I-9 field has been populated.
 This field will populate overnight and will not show the day it is entered.